 The building of the Tamozawa Imperial Villa served initially as the Tokyo residence of a Tokugawa branch family, which was later transformed into a retreat for the Imperial Family and subsequently moved to Nikko.
 It is one of the largest remaining wooden buildings in Japan, blending architectural styles of both the Edo and Meiji Periods.
 The villa now functions as a museum and memorial park, and is well equipped with multilingual displays for visitors.

-Shrines which enshrine the spirits of past Emperors
+Shrines which enshrine the spirits of former emperors

 The spirits of several outstanding former emperors have been enshrined at shrines across Japan.